secretaria-ICA/Implementacao_de_Tecnicas_de_Processamento_de_Linguagem_Natural_em_Normas_Tecnicas/README.md

 ## Abstract
 This notebook is applies Natural Language Processing Text Vetorization to a set of restricted corpora: thecnical engineering documents from Petrobras, demonstrating different aproachs and applications.
+The main objective is to reduce inconsistencies by reducing the vocabulary gaps.

 It parses pre-downloaded PDF files,  pre-process and saves the text into CSV files as a checkpoint.